The Right Way to exercise after Pregnancy - SAY NO to Mommy BootcampDec 26, 2019

 Most women say they choose bootcamp or CrossFit to get stronger.
 Let me ask you this – is pushing yourself so hard that you lose control of your bladder your idea of building a stronger body?

 If you leak, your pelvic floor has lost its ability to control the function of elimination properly.
-Keep it up and your floor will eventually lose its ability to support the bladder all together and it (yes, the bladder) will start to protrude into and eventually out of the vagina (called pelvic organ prolapse).
+Keep it up and your floor will eventually lose its ability to support the bladder altogether and it (yes, the bladder) will start to protrude into and eventually out of the vagina (called pelvic organ prolapse).
 It may happen gradually, but it can also happen in an instant during exercises like box jumps, clean and jerks, and ball slams.

 It isn’t just CrossFit – any activity, movement or exercise that increases intra-abdominal pressure so much, so often, should be avoided.
 We all need some intra-abdominal pressure for spinal stability, but in a compromised core we lose the ability to manage the pressure, and then well-intentioned exercise becomes a recipe for pelvic floor disaster.